 There are also three student representatives (one graduate, two undergraduate) on the Faculty Board, which oversees all teaching in the Faculty of Mathematics (see Section 4 - Points of Contact).
-You will be advised of the election process by email, normally in the second half of Michaelmas term.
+You will be advised of the election process by email.

 15. Feedback